Bargs/Notes/books/joyOfClojure/ch7_notes.md

 2. A return continuation that’s used to wrap the return values

 3. A continuation function used to provide the next step in the computation

+However, CPS isn't often used in Clojure for reasons listed in the book.